lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 ---
 layout: post
-title: "Solving a Complex UITableView"
+title: "Solving a Complex UITableView using Swift"
 date: 2017-05-13
 ---